xamarin/GoogleApisForiOSComponents/Firebase.Invites/component/GettingStarted.md

 ### Give your app access to your Contacts

 Invites, before sending your invitation, access to your Contacts to show you a list with them so you can invite everyone to try your awesome app!
-To allow Invites to achieve this, you need to do the following steps in Xamarin Studio:
+To allow Invites to achieve this, you need to do the following steps in Xamarin Studio/Visual Studio:

 1. Open your `Info.plist` and go to **Source** tab.
 2. Add a new entry and search for **Privacy - Contacts Usage Description**.
 3. Add your message that will be displayed when Invites tries to access to your contacts as value.
+For example: "MyRecipeApp uses your contacts to make it easy to share recipes with your friends."

 ## Handle incoming app invites